Alaska Minor Child Power of Attorney Form

 State Laws & Signing Requirements

-Signing Requirements (§ 13.26.066) – The parties to an Alaska Minor Child Power of Attorney—the parents and their elected Agent—must both sign the form before a Notary Public.
+Signing Requirements (§ 13.26.066): The parties to the Minor Child POA, which include the parents and their elected agent, must both sign the form before a Notary Public in order to be in the eyes of Alaska law.